-Citigroup Global Markets Inc., in its sole discretion, may release the units subject to lock-up agreements in whole or in part at any time with or without notice.
-When determining whether or not to release units from lock-up agreements, Citigroup Global Markets Inc. will consider, among other factors, our unitholders' reasons for requesting the release, the number of units for which the release is being requested and market conditions at the time.
+Citigroup Global Markets Inc. and Morgan Stanley & Co.
+Incorporated may release the units subject to lock-up agreements in whole or in part at any time with or without notice.
+When determining whether or not to release units from lock-up agreements, Citigroup Global Markets Inc. and Morgan Stanley & Co.
+Incorporated will consider, among other factors, our unitholders' reasons for requesting the release, the number of units for which the release is being requested and market conditions at the time.